ravens/awesome-telco/README.md

 - [Mobile Data Interception from the Interconnection Link](https://media.ccc.de/v/34c3-8879-mobile_data_interception_from_the_interconnection_link) - Talk about Diameter interconnection security at 34C3.
 - [On the Challenges of Automata Reconstruction in LTE Networks](https://www.syssec.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2021/06/02/LTE-Automata-WiSec21.pdf) - In this paper, the authors explore active automata learning for 4G/LTE protocol state machines. [video](https://www.youtube.com/watch?v=0OERPpdeJi8)
 - [SS7 and SIGTRAN in 2G/3G networks](https://people.osmocom.org/tnt/osmodevcall/osmodevcall-20210514-laforge-ss7-sigtran_h264_420.mp4) - An introduction to SS7/SIGTRAN stack, including the history, use cases, roles of each layer, and how SS7-speaking equipment works.
+- [Hiding in plain signal: Physical signal overshadowing attack on LTE](https://syssec.kaist.ac.kr/pub/2019/sec19-yang-hojoon.pdf) - n this paper, for the first time, we present a signal injection attack that exploits the funda- mental weaknesses of broadcast messages in LTE and mod- ifies a transmitted signal over the air.

 ### Writeups